-Analysis: There were SSC increases from FY 14-15 through FY 18-19, of 9%, 6%, 6%, 5% and 4.5% respectively.
+Analysis: There were SSC increases from FY 2015-16 through FY 2020-21, of 9%, 6%, 4%, 5%, 4.5% and 4% respectively.
 These rate increases were intended to bring the rate up to meet operational demands within the collection system and at the treatment plant and to fund capital improvements.
+Although inflation in 2022 is expected to reach new highs, the District will not be required to raise rates at those levels, instead a modest 2% increase is expected.